Lombiq/Utility-Scripts/Readme.md

 ## Installing the PowerShell modules

 1. Set the PowerShell script execution policy to Unrestricted in order to use any of the scripts.
 To achieve this run the `Set-ExecutionPolicy Unrestricted` command.
-2. Run the `AddPathToPSModulePath.ps1` script (you need admin privileges) to add the root of the repository to the `PSModulePath` environment variable.
+2. Run the `AddPathToPSModulePath.ps1` script (you need admin privileges) to add the root of the repository to the `PSModulePath` environment variable *[NOTE: It may require to restart PowerShell console]* .
 This will make PowerShell recognise this folder as one of the folders that contain PS modules.
 You only need to run this once - after that any changes made to these modules will be picked up automatically when a new PS console is opened.
 3. Enjoy!